Best CRM Tools for Sales Teams in 2026: 8 Options Ranked and Reviewed

 How much should a small business expect to pay for a CRM?
 Realistically, $15-30 per user per month gets you a solid tool with email sequences, pipeline management, and basic reporting.
 If you're paying less than that, you're either on a free tier or missing key features.
 If you're paying significantly more, make sure you're actually using what you're paying for — it's surprisingly common for teams to be on a $90/user plan using maybe 20% of the features.

 How long does CRM implementation typically take?
-It varies wildly depending on the tool.
+It varies a lot depending on the tool.
 Pipedrive or Copper: days, genuinely.
 HubSpot or Freshsales: 1-4 weeks with proper data migration.
 Salesforce: plan for 2-6 months minimum, especially if you're customizing heavily.
 That implementation time is a real cost that doesn't show up in the per-seat price — factor it into your decision.

 Can I switch CRMs without losing my data?
 Yes, but it's painful and don't let anyone tell you otherwise.
 Most CRMs support CSV import/export, and tools like Zapier or dedicated migration services can help smooth things out.
 The bigger challenge is usually process: workflows, custom fields, and integrations don't migrate automatically.
-Budget real time for this — it's never an afternoon project, no matter how simple it looks going in.
+Budget real time for this — it's never an afternoon project, no matter how simple it looks.